Whomrx666/DDOS-Tool/README.md

  In a _Distributed Denial-of-Service_ attack (_DDoS attack_), the incoming traffic flooding the victim originates.
 This effectively makes it impossible to connect to an other device.

 ## Supported Devices:
- This program is supported in all operating system like _Linux_, _Windows_, _Termux_ and _MacOs_.
+ This program is supported in all operating system like _Linux_, _Windows_, _MacOs_ and _Termux_.
 The Code is written in _python3_, so Don't worry it works well without any bugs.

 ## Installing (_Windows/Linux/MacOs/Termux_):
 ```